The Necessary Unknown: The Voynich Manuscript, Winnicott's Third Space, and Why We Need What We Cannot Understand

 In the library at Yale University, there is a book no one knows how to read.

-It sits behind glass, dates back to the early 15th century, written in an alphabet that appears nowhere else on Earth.
+It sits behind glass, dates back to the early 15th century, and is written in an alphabet that appears nowhere else on Earth.
 For six centuries, not a single human being has been able to decipher a word of it.

 No one knows if it contains prophecies, spiritual revelations, or scientific secrets, whether it's the world's most elaborate medieval prank or a more contemporary hoax perpetrated by the man who claimed to find this remarkable Codex.